-ON THIS PAGE: You will find information about how many people learn they have this type of tumor each year and some general survival information.
-Remember, survival rates depend on several factors.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year.
+You will also learn some general information on surviving the disease.
 To see other pages, use the menu on the side of your screen.

-The 5-year survival rate is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
-The five-year survival rate of people with neuroendocrine tumors varies and depends on several factors.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate of people with neuroendocrine tumors varies and depends on several factors, including where the tumor is located.
 Check the section for the specific type of neuroendocrine tumor (see the Overview section) for more information.

 More than 1,500 people in the United States are diagnosed with Merkel cell cancer each year.
-The five-year survival rate of people with Merkel cell cancer is about 60%.
+The 5-year survival rate of people with Merkel cell cancer is about 60%.
 It is much higher if the cancer is found early, before it has spread to the lymph nodes or distant parts of the body.

 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with a neuroendocrine tumor.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics .

 The next section in this guide is Risk Factors .
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.